mapinis/intro-to-programming-public/README.md

 # intro-to-programming-public
 The Python scripts I made in Intro to Programming class that are not related to any specific assignments and can be published.
-This includes my final projects.
+This includes my final projects, which were optional.